-- 1. Locate the circuit board. - 2.
-Press the MODE button six (6) times quickly, press a seventh (7th) time and hold for approximately five (5) seconds. - 3.
+- The Schwintek circuit board for each slideout is located in the Front Compartment. - 2.
+PRESS the MODE button six (6) times quickly, then PRESS a seventh (7th) time and HOLD for approximately five (5) seconds. - 3.
 The RED and GREEN LED lights will begin to flash, confirming the override mode. - 4.
 Release the MODE button. - 5.
-Back inside the RV, press and hold the Slide Room 2 switch "IN" button until the room retracts completely.
+Back inside the RV, PRESS and HOLD the Slide Room 2 switch IN button until the room retracts completely.